Exchange Opportunities for International Students

 Arriving (Meet & Greet)

-Upon arrival at Bahrain National Airport, students are welcomed by university staff with a “meet and greet” service, typically available for international students arriving through partner institutions.
-To avail of this service, students must provide the university with the following details when available:
+Upon arrival at Bahrain International Airport, students are welcomed by Ahlia University staff through a “meet and greet” service, typically available to international students from partner institutions.
+To arrange this service, please provide the following details as soon as they are available:

 - airline name